 - Though diverse, ETFs are not immune to volatility.

-Futures are one of the most direct ways to trade a commodity, offering high liquidity and volatility.
+Futures are one of the most direct ways to trade a commodity, though they’re traded on different exchanges than stocks are, so you’ll need a brokerage account that supports futures trading and you’ll probably access a different part of your trading platform than you would with stocks or options.
 When you purchase a future, you buy a contract to purchase a commodity — in this case coffee — at a future date at a specified price.
 These contracts come with an expiration date.

 Investing in coffee futures essentially means betting on what the coffee will sell for at a specific date and place.
 For instance, the Coffee C contract offers trades five times a year and covers bean deliveries from 19 countries.
 Each contract is for 37,000 pounds of coffee — not a small investment.
 Those who grow coffee beans or buy coffee beans can use futures to lock in prices, but futures can also be traded by investors and speculators.